open-resources/stats_bank/content/public/003.Probability/Topic Outcome/22-31-defining-probability-q31/22-31-defining-probability-q31.md

     params:
       vars:
         title: True or false
-        question1: Drawing a face card (jack, queen, or king) and drawing a red card from a full deck of playing cards are mutually exclusive events.
+        question1: Drawing a face card and drawing an ace from a full deck of playing cards are mutually exclusive events.
-        question1_ans: False.
-There are red face cards.
+        question1_ans: True.
+A card cannot be both a face card and an ace.
       part1:
         ans1:
           value: 'True'
-          feedback: False.
-There are red face cards.
+          feedback: Correct!
         ans2:
           value: 'False'
-          feedback: Correct!
+          feedback: True.
+A card cannot be both a face card and an ace.
 ---
 # {{ params.vars.title }}